 Spiid

-This might be a great place, possibly most inspiring, extra points for
+This might be a great place, possibly inspiring with extra points for the

-nice location et all, but check if someone's there waiting for you before you
+nice location.
+But check if someone's there waiting for you before you

 step out to find it.
-This place was closed, and it's a pity, because it looks
+This place was closed and I hadn't contacted them beforehand, and it's a pity, because it looks

 Sumida-ku, Tōkyō-to 131-0046, Japan